microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/accesspackageresource.md

 Namespace: microsoft.graph

-In [Azure AD Entitlement Management](entitlementmanagement-overview.md), an access package resource is a reference to a resource associated with an access package catalog.
+In [Azure AD entitlement management](entitlementmanagement-overview.md), an access package resource is a reference to a resource associated with an access package catalog.
 The roles for the access package resource can be used in one or more access packages.
 To request to associate a resource with an access package catalog, or remove a resource from a catalog, create an [accessPackageResourceRequest](accesspackageresourcerequest.md).

 ## Methods